 Ensure that your website loads quickly and runs well once loaded.
 It also implies smooth loading of images, infinite scroll, rendering and loading all scripts on your website.

-This has got more to do with your web development team or agency as appointed.
+This has more to do with your web development team or agency, as appointed.

-Voice search Is growing, and it has immense potential.
-A Search box at top navigation is must have.
-It is all better when you have voice search enabled on your website, it also helps in speech recognition.
+Voice search is growing, and it has immense potential.
+A search box at the top navigation is a must-have.
+It is better when you have voice search enabled on your website, and it also helps with speech recognition.

-Once your website content is ready and development is somewhat completed, it is important to validate and correct SEO mistakes if any before you go live.
+Once your website content is ready and development is somewhat completed, use SEMrush to validate and correct SEO mistakes before you go live.

 The Bottom Line

-Did you come across any new best practices or checklist that I couldn’t think of, please let me know your thoughts or feedback in the comments section as below.
+Did you come across any best practices or steps I cound’t think of?
+Let me know in the comments section below.

 Disclosure: We may receive compensation for links to products on this website.